Horrible Histories: Gory Games: History

 The show featured music by Matt Katz and Richie Webb, produced at Noisegate.
 The gameshow's participants are aged between 8 and 12.

 The gameshow was adapted into an iOS/Android app, allowing players to play along with the contestants.
 It was available at Google Play or the Apple App Store.
-The premiere app by the creative team, SyncScreen was in charge of app design and user experience, and they used their proprietary SyncScreen Framework API technology.
+The creative team SyncScreen was in charge of app design and user experience, and they used their proprietary SyncScreen Framework API technology.
 The app also used Civolution's SyncNow Automatic Content Recognition, which increased the synchronicity of the experience.
 It was the "first mainstream "second screen" apps for kids", and was designed to be used by children while they were watching the show.

 The app was launched in 2014 when Series 3 (2013) was re-edited under the new format.
 Series 1 (2011) went the same way in 2016.
 New episodes were made under the play-along format in Series 4 (2016), but by Series 5 (2018) the app had been removed from the App Store.
 After Series 5 (2018) completed broadcast, Series 4 (2016) shown again, but was re-edited to remove the play-along function.